samcuxx/WinDropper/README.md

 ### Basic Usage

 1. **Start WinDropper:** Run the application from the Start menu or taskbar
+2. **Show/Hide the Notch:** Press `CTRL+SHIFT+D` to toggle the floating notch
-2. **Drag Files:** Drag any files to the floating notch
+3. **Drag Files:** Drag any files from File Explorer to the floating notch
+4. **Select Multiple Files:** Use the checkboxes to select files, then drag them as a group
-3. **Manage Files:** Right-click on files or the notch for options
+5. **Use Context Menu:** Right-click on files or the notch for more options
-4. **Move Files:** Drag files back out to a new location or use the context menu to move them to predefined locations
+6. **Move Files:** Drag files back out to a new location or use the context menu to move them to predefined locations
-5. **Select Multiple Files:** Use the checkboxes to select files, then drag them as a group

-### Keyboard Shortcuts

-- **CTRL+SHIFT+D:** Show/hide the WinDropper notch
-- **CTRL+C:** (When notch is focused) Copy all file paths in the stack

-### Customization
+### Tips & Tricks

-WinDropper offers several customization options:

-1. **Click the Settings icon** in the system tray or right-click the tray icon and select "Settings"
-2. Adjust appearance, behavior, and file management settings:
-   - Change theme (Light/Dark/System)
-   - Toggle always-on-top behavior
+- **Quick Copy Paths:** Select files and click the copy button or use the context menu
-   - Set default destination folder
+- **Custom Destinations:** Set your preferred default destination in Settings
-   - Enable/disable auto-categorization by file type
-   - Configure auto-clear timeout
+- **Organize Automatically:** Enable "Organize files by type" to sort files into folders
+- **Move to Recent Locations:** Right-click and use the "Move to" menu to access recent destinations
+- **Start on Boot:** Enable in Settings to have WinDropper ready when you need it

 ## Development